With Sheldon Adelson’s death, Netanyahu loses key supporter

 Adelson was also active in Israeli politics, launching a free newspaper called Israel Hayom that served as an unofficial mouthpiece for Netanyahu.
 The newspaper has played a central role in Israeli politics, promoting exclusives and leaks from his office and even helping trigger national elections in 2015 when a Netanyahu rival tried to pass a law that would limit its influence.

 It also is connected to one of the corruption scandals for which Netanyahu is standing trial.
 Netanyahu is accused of promising the publisher of a rival newspaper that he would limit Israel Hayom’s influence in exchange for more positive coverage in the publisher’s daily, Yediot Ahronot.
+Netanyahu denies any wrongdoing.

+After Adelson’s death was announced, Israel Hayom’s website was flush with photos of Adelson, with the site posting four articles on him, including an obituary written by his wife.

-Adelson supported some causes linked to the West Bank settlement movement, including Ariel University, Israel’s only university in the occupied territory, as well as City of David, a controversial archaeological park situated in an Arab neighborhood in east Jerusalem.
+Adelson supported some causes linked to the Israeli settlement movement, including Ariel University, Israel’s only university in the occupied territory, as well as City of David, a controversial archaeological park situated in an Arab neighborhood in east Jerusalem.

-Adelson was also a major donor to numerous mainstream causes, including Birthright, a program that brings young Jews from around the world on free trips to Israel, and Israel’s national Holocaust memorial, Yad Vashem.
+Adelson was also a major donor to numerous mainstream causes, and his foundation was a prolific giver to Jewish and Israeli groups, including Israel’s national Holocaust memorial, Yad Vashem.

+His family foundation’s tax return for 2018 showed donations of $34 million to the Birthright Israel Foundation in New York, a program that brings young Jews from around the world on free trips to Israel.
+It also lists a $10.7 million donation to the Maccabbee Task Force Foundation.
+The group says on its website that it’s dedicated to fighting anti-Semitism generally, and the Palestinian-led movement promoting boycotts and sanctions against Israel specifically, on college campuses.
+Adelson’s return also features more modest contributions, such as $10,000 to the Caribbean Jewish Community.